h2gb/h2gb/PLANNING.md

 I think it'll be important to "detect" which transformations can work.
 For example, detect a base64 or hex string and suggest that transformation.

-## h2analyzer

-These will take an `h2buffer` (not necessarily the base buffer), and perform any of the operations above to define `h2layer`s, `h2entry`s, and so on.

-I think there will be different types:

-* File format analyzers, which know certain formats and can annotate
-* Dumb analyzers, which look for and tag certain things (like finding strings)

-## h2quickanalyzer

-Creating this type to see how I feel about it tomorrow. :)

-We need a mini version of `h2analyzer` that can analyze a small part of an `h2buffer` and define entries.

-The usecases are primarily for different string types, like NTString or a length-prefixed string or even a UTF-8 string.

-But I can potentially see this as the interface to creating any kind of `H2Datatype` and `H2Combinator`.
-More thought is required.